Cronexas/access_control_wrapper/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-The access control wrapper is designed with the aim of preventing third-party non-CPU master modules from violating System-on-Chip security.
-It includes the RISC-V Physical Memory Protection (PMP), Control Status Registers (CSR), a TileLink Uncached Lightweight (TL-UL)
-CPU interface and an access control logic in the form of a finite state machine with two states: IDLE and BLOCK.
+The access control wrapper is designed with the aim of preventing third-party non-CPU host modules from violating System-on-Chip security.
+It includes the RISC-V Physical Memory Protection (PMP), Control Status Registers (CSR), a TileLink Uncached Lightweight (TL-UL) CPU interface and an access control logic in the form of a finite state machine with four states: IDLE, BLOCK_START, BLOCK_ERR, BLOCK_IDLE.
 The PMP configuration can only be written through the CPU interface and is independent of the state of the wrapper.
-Incoming messages from the master are checked by the PMP during the IDLE state and only pass to the crossbar if they are allowed.
-Every illegal message gets blocked and the wrapper changes to the BLOCK state, where every message from the master is blocked, until the CPU requests a return to IDLE.
+Incoming messages from the host are checked by the PMP during the IDLE state and only pass to the crossbar if they are allowed.
+Every illegal message gets blocked and the wrapper changes to one of the BLOCK states, where every message from the host to device is blocked, until the CPU requests a return to IDLE und the Host has recivied a TL-UL error response.
+Messages from Device to Host are always passed, except for the case, when the host hasn't recieved the error-response yet.

 The project is split into multiple parts: